bblack16/task-vault/README.md

 # TaskVault

-TaskVault is a lightweight threaded task engine written in Ruby.
-It is currently in very early stages.
-Documentation will come as the code and development stabilize.
+TaskVault is a light, but powerful job runner for Ruby.
+More to come...

 ## Installation